kellycrowther/ping-pong/README.md

 - Should add a game column, instead of adding each game for each player individually
 - A game only counts as a win if you get 11 points, but nothing requires one of the points fields of a game to have 11 points
+- Shouldn't be able to have both games have 11 points
 - Shouldn't be able to have negative points or points greater than 12
 - Shouldn't have more than 5 games; needs validation for best of 3 or best of 5